 Bridle hide products include Bridle Hide Attache case, Traditional Bridle hide Briefcase, Jstyle Single Pocket Briefcase, C11 Bridle hide Belt, Book Cover.

 Box Calf is a smooth, finest quality soft calf hide with a subtle sheen on its surface.
-Calf is a classic leather and hardwearing, but it can be vulnerable to surface marks with initial use.
+Calf is a classic, hardwearing leather, but it can be vulnerable to surface marks with initial use.
 Any minor marks on the leather should eventually fade over time.
-We usually use this leather for men’s wallets and some small leather goods, as the skins are relatively small, and so not suitable for larger items.
+We tend to use this leather for men’s wallets and some small leather goods, as the skins are relatively small, and so not suitable for larger items.
 We generally do not use this leather for products that need more resilience to the day-to-day wear and tear, such as ladies purses, as these items are more prone to getting marked in handbags etc.

 Our Calfskin products include classic wallets such as our Calfskin Short Wallet, Calfskin Compact Wallet with Lizard Lining and our Classic Tall Wallet.